 According To this principle one subordinate should get orders and institutions regarding his work only from one superior.
+If a subordinate has more than one superior.
 It will undermine authority weaken discipline create divided loyalty and Lead to confusion, delays due to conflict in instructions & most important it would be difficult to pinpoint responsibility to him.